-I’ve always been a rock hound.
 While hiking the woods in Northern New Jersey for the past 17 years, here are some of the crystals, fossils, artifacts and rocks found on those travels.
 On many hikes I would carry a frame drum and work on rhythms, singing and improvising, my steps keeping time like a metronome.
-My eyes, free to wander and explore the forest, I would stop at anything out of the ordinary that was worthy of examining.
+Free to wander and explore the forest, I would stop at anything out of the ordinary that was worthy of examining.

 Striped rocks, “Water Stones” (image 1) With endless arrangements possible, cascading waterfalls into streams, the tactile feel while moving the rocks has a Zen-like meditative effect.